eanbit-rt/DataCuration/README.md

 At the end of the training, the trainees should be able to:
 - Makes use of suitable programming languages and/or workflow tools to automate data handling and curation tasks
-- Curates biological data using suitable metadata, ontologies and/or controlled vocabularies
+- Curates biological data using proper metadata, ontologies and/or controlled vocabularies
 - Draft and file an appropriate Data Management Plan
 - Prepare data for submission to appropriate public bioinformatics data repositories as required, being aware of ethical and legal considerations